War in Ukraine: What to know as Putin escalates tensions - NewsBreak

 The Baltic states have also been providing Ukraine with Stingers since January, and in order to do that had to get U.S. permission.

-Germany also announced Saturday that it would send 1,000 anti-tank weapons, in addition to the 400 German-made anti-tank weapons it also approved to be shipped from the Netherlands.
+Germany also announced Saturday that it would send 1,000 anti-tank weapons, in addition to the 400 German-made anti-tank weapons it also approved to be shipped from the Netherlands.‘Invaders will die’: Former Miss Grand Ukraine joins fight against Russian forces

 The Stingers from the U.S. are part of an additional $350 million in military assistance to Ukraine, which also will include anti-tank weapons, body armor and small arms.